 Reduced erythropoiesis and bioavailability of iron appear to contribute to ongoing anemia without acute blood loss in the critically ill.
-Recent studies indicate a blunted erythropoietin response to acute anemia and low serum iron (despite adequate iron stores) secondary to increased proinflammatory cytokines (10).
-The early administration of erythropoietin and iron may circumvent this reduction (10).
-For elective surgeries, pre-operative correction of anemia can be achieved by administering recombinant erythropoietin 3-4 weeks prior, high dose iron therapy and vitamin B12 and folate as supplements for erythropoiesis.(11)
+Recent studies indicate a blunted erythropoietin response to acute anemia and low serum iron (despite adequate iron stores) secondary to increased proinflammatory cytokines (11).
+The early administration of erythropoietin and iron may circumvent this reduction (11).
+For elective surgeries, pre-operative correction of anemia can be achieved by administering recombinant erythropoietin 3-4 weeks prior, high dose iron therapy and vitamin B12 and folate as supplements for erythropoiesis (12).
+In the trauma population specifically, the use of erythropoietin is linked to a substantial reduction in mortality (13).
+For the overall heterogenous ICU population, there was no significant benefit to using erythropoietin routinely to treat anemia.
+There was also no increase in adverse effects for those who did receive erythropoietin (14).

 Controlled hypotension (mean arterial blood pressure 50-55 mmHg) and normovolemic hemodilution have been used to manage Jehovah's Witnesses undergoing elective surgery with expected large-volume blood loss such as orthopedic and cardiac surgery, or liver resections.
 Normovolemic hemodilution is most efficacious if at least a thousand milliliters of autologous blood is withdrawn from the patient prior to the commencement of surgery.
 This technique decreases the blood's viscosity, increases cardiac output, and decreases intraoperative blood loss.
 These techniques must be used with caution in patients with renal, hepatic, cerebral or cardiac compromise (1).
 Minimally invasive procedures or staged procedures should be used where possible.
-(12)
+(15)

-As platelet concentrates, fresh frozen plasma and cryoprecipitate are not acceptable to Jehovah's witnesses prothrombin complex concentrate, which includes only factor II, VII, IX and X can be administered if the patient accepts blood fractionates.
-(13) Cell saver may be acceptable to some JW if the blood is not stored and the circuitry is in continuity with the patients own circulation.
+Fresh frozen plasma or platelet concentrate may not be acceptable to Jehovah's Witness patients, however cryoprecipitate may be.
+Fibrinogen can also be another acceptable therapy, as well as activated Factors VII and VIII (16).
+Cell saver may be acceptable to some Jehovah's Witnesses if the blood is not stored and the circuitry is in continuity with the patient's own circulation.